CHUCS/CHUsource/source/_posts/Fafa-and-his-Company.md

     - implementation
     - 新手
 ---
+# Codeforces 935A - Fafa and his Company
 [Fafa and his Company](https://codeforces.com/problemset/problem/935/A)

 Fafa owns a company that works on huge projects.
 There are n employees in Fafa's company.
 Whenever the company has a new project to start working on, Fafa has to divide the tasks of this project among all the employees.